Loreinator/Shuffle-Move/README.txt

 	- Metal blocks are now not advanced in express mode unless preferences.txt specifies "ENABLE_EXPRESS_METAL_ADVANCE" as true
 	- Updates for 3DS 1.2.34
 	- Updates for Mobile v1.5.6
-v0.3.46 - 2016-02-20
+	- Escape and Enter now do something when a popup dialog is focused v0.3.46 - 2016-02-20
 	- Mega Evolutions can now have a different type than their base species
 	- Extra entries have been added for Charizard and Mewtwo to for allow their "X" Mega Evolutions